Skip to main content

 “Do girls study there?”
 Her words made him look up and nod.
 Laali’s eyes looked longingly at him.

 “You want to work?”
 Kabir was a little startled as Laali nodded.
 The villagers were very orthodox about their women working.
 That too in cities, Cities were for Beshyas, they often said.
 Kabir’s father would often lament how education was important.
-He insisted on his sons getting educated and studied everything he could find himself.
+He insisted on his sons getting educated and studying everything he could find.
 “Why?”
 Kabir asked plainly.
 He did not want to sound intrusive.

 Laali’s eyes looked teary.
 “I want to help Baba save for my dowry.
 Nobody agrees to marry me without a dowry.
 I am the only girl my age left here.
 All my friends are married.
 Some even have children.”
 She wiped her tears with her torn Achol as Kabir looked grim at her words.